 - Do not leave children or animals inside parked vehicles in hot weather.
-Interior heat build-up may cause serious injury or death. - For personal security and safety in the event of a collision, lock the vehicle doors as you drive as well as when you park and leave the vehicle. - Before exiting a vehicle, always turn the ignition to the OFF/LOCK position, apply the parking brake, shift the transmission into REVERSE gear, and remove the Key Fob from the vehicle.
-When leaving the vehicle, always lock your vehicle. - Never leave children alone in a vehicle, or with access to an unlocked vehicle.
+Interior heat build-up may cause serious injury or death. - For personal security and safety in the event of a collision, lock the vehicle doors as you drive as well as when you park and leave the vehicle. - Before exiting a vehicle, always shift the automatic transmission into PARK or the manual transmission into FIRST gear or REVERSE, apply the parking brake, turn the vehicle OFF, remove the key fob from the ignition and lock your vehicle. - Never leave children alone in a vehicle, or with access to an unlocked vehicle. - Allowing children to be in a vehicle unattended is dangerous for a number of reasons.
+A child or

-- Allowing children to be in a vehicle unattended is dangerous for a number of reasons.
-A child or others could be seriously or fatally injured.
+- others could be seriously or fatally injured.
 Children should be warned not to touch the parking brake, brake pedal or the gear selector. - Do not leave the Key Fob in or near the vehicle, or in a location accessible to children.
 A child could operate power windows, other controls, or move the vehicle.